Cowtown today is surrounded by several big lakes, but it has lost several small lakes.

 In 1897 James L. Tyler lived on Park Avenue, which was then a street adjacent to his park.

 This USDA soil map detail shows Tyler’s Lake, Echo Lake (just east of I-35W and south of Berry Street; unlabeled at the railroad intersection on this map), and Katy Lake.
-(Echo Lake, built by the International & Great Northern railroad, survives in the county’s Echo Lake Park.)
+(Echo Lake, built by the International & Great Northern railroad, survives in the city’s Echo Lake Park.)
 (Map from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 In 1903 Lakeview addition was developed south of Tyler’s Lake.
 The Lakeview streetcar line opened in 1909.